General Synthetic-Powered Inference: Additional Experiments

 We focus on hypothesis testing for a single parameter.
 Let $\Dn=(X_i)_{i=1}^n$ denote real datapoints drawn i.i.d. from $\text{Binomial}(n,\rho)$, and let $\tDn=(\tilde{X}_i)_{i=1}^N$ denote synthetic (auxiliary) datapoints drawn from a related but potentially different distribution $\text{Binomial}(N, \rho_{\text{synt}})$.
 We test the null hypothesis

 We use the randomized binomial test and report both power (under the alternative $\mathcal{H}_1$) and Type I error (under the null $\mathcal{H}_0$).

 \paragraph{Experimental setup and metrics.} Unless stated otherwise, the real dataset contains 50 datapoints and the synthetic dataset 500 datapoints.
 The target Type I error level is $\alpha = 5\%$, and \texttt{\gespi} is applied with $\ep = 2\%$.
-Under the alternative, the real data parameter is set to $\rho = 0.6$, while the synthetic data parameter is $\rho_{\text{synt}} = 0.55$.
+Under the alternative, the real data parameter is set to $\rho = 0.6$, while the synthetic data parameter is $\rho_{\text{synt}} = 0.55$, illustrating a scenario where the synthetic data have a lower signal yet are still useful due to the larger sample size.
 Each experiment is repeated 100 times to estimate the power and Type I error, and the entire procedure is repeated 100 times to evaluate variability.

 \paragraph{The effect of the distance between real and synthetic distributions.} We begin by examining how performance varies with different choices of $\rho_{\text{synt}}$. \Cref{app-fig:synt-p_B} summarizes results for two regimes: $\rho = 0.6$ (alternative, first row) and $\rho = 0.5$ (null, bottom row).